VRINDHAP/stampede_updated/README.md

 - ✅ **Real-time Person Count:** Shows the total number of detected persons in the current frame or image.
 - ✅ **Visual Risk Overlays:** Highlights grid cells exceeding high or critical density thresholds with color-coded overlays on the processed media.
 - ✅ **Critical Frame/Video Output:** For uploaded videos, the application identifies and displays the frame corresponding to the highest detected risk level and offers a download link for the full processed video with overlays.
-- ✅ **Audio Alert Notification:** Plays an audible alert sound on the results page when the analysis of an uploaded file indicates a critical risk level.
+- ✅ **Audio Alert Notification:** Plays an audible alert sound when the analysis of live camera view or an uploaded file indicates a critical risk level.
 - ✅ **Fluvio Data Streaming:** Publishes detailed crowd analysis data for each processed frame/image to a Fluvio topic, enabling real-time monitoring and integration with other data processing pipelines.